James Silk Buckingham: Career

 In 1821, his Travels in Palestine was published, followed by Travels Among the Arab Tribes in 1825.
 After years of wandering he settled in India, where he established a periodical, the Calcutta Journal, in 1818.
 This venture at first proved highly successful, but in 1823 the paper's outspoken criticisms of the East India Company led to the expulsion of Buckingham from India and to the suppression of the paper by John Adam, the acting governor-general in 1823.
 His case was brought before a select committee of the House of Commons in 1834, and a pension of £500 a year was subsequently awarded to him by the East India Company as compensation.

 Buckingham continued his journalistic ventures on his return to England; he settled at Cornwall Terrace, Regent's Park, and started the Oriental Herald and Colonial Review (1824–9) and the Athenaeum (1828) which was not a success in his hands, Buckingham selling to John Sterling after a few weeks.

 Between 1832 and 1836 Buckingham served as MP for Sheffield.
 He was a strong advocate of social reform, calling for the end of flogging in the armed services, abolition of the press-gang and the repeal of the Corn Laws.
+In 1833 he promoted the law that would abolish slavery across the British empire.

-During his time as an MP, Buckingham served as chair of the select committee charged with examining "the extent, causes, and consequences of the prevailing vice of intoxication among the laboring classes of the United Kingdom" devise a solution.
-Campaigner for the working class Frances Place concluded that the lack of "parish libraries and direct reading rooms, and popular lecture that were both entertaining and instructive" were drawing individuals to frequent "public houses for other social enjoyment".
+During his time as an MP, Buckingham served as chair of the select committee charged with examining "the extent, causes, and consequences of the prevailing vice of intoxication among the labouring classes of the United Kingdom" devise a solution.
+Campaigner for the working class Francis Place concluded that the lack of "parish libraries and direct reading rooms, and popular lectures that were both entertaining and instructive" were drawing individuals to frequent "public houses for other social enjoyment".
 With this in mind, Buckingham introduced the Public Institutions bill in 1835.
 Buckingham's bill allowed boroughs to charge a tax to set up libraries and museums.
 This bill never became law but would serve as inspiration for William Ewart and Joseph Brotherton, who introduced a bill that would "[empower] boroughs with a population of 10,000 or more to raise a ½d for the establishment of museums".
 Ewart and Brotherton's bill would become the basis for the Museums Act 1845.

-Following his retirement from parliament, in October 1837, Buckingham began a four-year tour of North America.
+Following his retirement from parliament, in October 1837, Buckingham began a four-year tour of North America, resulting in another travel novel, A Journey Through the Slave States of North America in which, among other matters, he advocates that the United States follow the British example and abolish slavery.
 In 1844 he was central to the foundation of the British and Foreign Institute in Hanover Square.

-Buckingham was the former editor of Asiatic Mirror.